openfoodfacts/openfoodfacts-ai/spellcheck/README.md

 - First we match substrings following this pattern : `[0 to 2 digits][(optionally) a whitespace][a separator][0 to 2 digits][(optionally) a whitespace][a % or similar symbol]`.
 - If the match contains/is part of an additive (e.g. Exxx), we drop it and to nothing.
 - Depending on whether the first or last digits are present or not, we format the match accordingly (e.g `XX,XX%` or `XX%`).
 - If no separator is found (only a whitespace), we concatenate the digits (example : `4 0%` -> `40%`).
-Just as a guarantee, we make sure that the value is below (or equals) 100.
+Just as a guarantee, we make sure that the value is below (or equals) to 100.
 - In addition to these rules, we pad the match with whitespaces if context needs it.
 Pad is added if previous or next char is an alphanumerical character (`raisin7%` -> `raisin 7%`) or an opening/closing parenthesis (`19%(lait` -> `19% (lait`).

 ### Vocabulary corrections

 This third method is based on dictionaries of known words.
-The first vocabulary is extracted and curated from the Wikipedia dataset (called WikipediaVoc).
+The first vocabulary, called WikipediaVoc, is extracted and curated from the Wikipedia dataset.
 This vocabulary is very large and contains a lot of rare words.
-Hopefully, it doesn't contain a lot of misspelled words (only words occurring more than 3 times are kept).
-Second vocabulary is created from the OFF database.
-This voc is smaller but more specialized for foods (called IngredientsVoc).
+Hopefully, it doesn't contain a lot of misspelled words since only words occurring more than 3 times are kept.
+Second vocabulary, called IngredientsVoc, is created from the OFF database.
+This voc is smaller but more specialized for foods.
 Vocabularies come from the [RobotOFF github repository](https://github.com/openfoodfacts/robotoff/tree/master/data/taxonomies).
 They need to be downloaded before running the model using the `download_vocabulary.sh` script (see **Install dependencies**).

+Method used :
-Method : first we tokenize the full description.
-For each alphabetical tokens, we check whether the token is a know word of WikipediaVoc.
-If not, 2 methods are used.
+- We first tokenize the full description.
+- For each alphabetical tokens, we check whether the token is a know word of WikipediaVoc.
+- If not, 2 methods are used to make suggestions.

 **Finding the right split**
 Sometimes the OCR misses a whitespace between two words (example : `farinede blé` -> `farine de blé`).
 In general, ElasticSearch is unable to suggest the good correction (example: `farine blé`).
-The idea is to look at every potential split (`fa rinede`, `far inede`, `fari nede`,... `farine de`) and keep it if both words exist in the IngredientsVoc (here : `farine de`).
+The idea is to look at every potential split (`fa rinede`, `far inede`, `fari nede`, (...), `farine de`) and keep it if both words exist in the IngredientsVoc (here : `farine de`).
 If multiple correct splits are possible, no changes is applied.
-Additional rule : we don't consider splits that create a 1-char word in order to prevent introducing new errors.
-NB: This last rule is more conservative and sometimes misses some corrections (example : `àcoque` -> `à coque`).
+Additionally, we don't consider splits that create a 1-char word in order to prevent introducing new errors.
+*NB:* This last rule is conservative and sometimes misses some corrections (example : `àcoque` -> `à coque`).

 **Finding a correct variant**
 Sometimes the OCR outputs the good word but without accents.
 Example : `ingredients` -> `ingrédients`.
 For each unknown token, we check whether an accented variant of the token exists in the IngredientsVoc.
 If a variant exists, we make the change.
 If multiple variants are found, we prefer not to correct the token.